Livent Corporation (LTHM) Downgrade Issued by Wall Street Gurus

 Analysts’ Opinion of LTHM

-Many brokerage firms have already submitted their reports for LTHM stocks, with Vertical Research repeating the rating for LTHM by listing it as a “Hold.”
-The predicted price for LTHM in the upcoming period, according to Vertical Research is $35 based on the research report published on September 12th of the current year 2022.
+Many brokerage firms have already submitted their reports for LTHM stocks, with Piper Sandler repeating the rating for LTHM by listing it as a “Overweight.”
+The predicted price for LTHM in the upcoming period, according to Piper Sandler is $42 based on the research report published on September 20th of the current year 2022.

-Deutsche Bank, on the other hand, stated in their research note that they expect to see LTHM reach a price target of $29.
-The rating they have provided for LTHM stocks is “Hold” according to the report published on May 17th, 2022.
+Vertical Research, on the other hand, stated in their research note that they expect to see LTHM reach a price target of $35, previously predicting the price at $33.
+The rating they have provided for LTHM stocks is “Hold” according to the report published on September 12th, 2022.

-Cowen gave a rating of “Outperform” to LTHM, setting the target price at $33 in the report published on May 04th of the current year.
+Deutsche Bank gave a rating of “Hold” to LTHM, setting the target price at $29 in the report published on May 17th of the current year.

-Volatility was left at 5.92%, however, over the last 30 days, the volatility rate increased by 6.45%, as shares surge +8.75% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +52.12% upper at present.
+Volatility was left at 6.19%, however, over the last 30 days, the volatility rate increased by 6.29%, as shares sank -3.10% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +53.37% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at LTHM starting from Graves Paul W, who sale 85,171 shares at the price of $35.00 back on Sep 09.
-After this action, Graves Paul W now owns 299,980 shares of Livent Corporation, valued at $2,980,985 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at LTHM starting from Antoniazzi Gilberto, who sale 3,635 shares at the price of $32.54 back on Sep 19.
+After this action, Antoniazzi Gilberto now owns 62,582 shares of Livent Corporation, valued at $118,272 using the latest closing price.

-Antoniazzi Gilberto, the Vice President and CFO of Livent Corporation, sale 4,300 shares at $23.32 during a trade that took place back on Oct 11, which means that Antoniazzi Gilberto is holding 47,386 shares at $100,276 based on the most recent closing price.
+Graves Paul W, the President and CEO of Livent Corporation, sale 85,171 shares at $35.00 during a trade that took place back on Sep 09, which means that Graves Paul W is holding 299,980 shares at $2,980,985 based on the most recent closing price.

 Stock Fundamentals for LTHM